camilohe/remoteresources/README.md

 - the algorithm for the determination of whether or not a resource is external is imperfect
 - the number of domains you scan before you run the processor
 - the fact that the crawler only reads homepages and does not descend deeper into the websites
+- the 'js detector' only looks at javascript loaded via separate urls, *not* for javascript embedded in the pages